brightzheng100/instana-server-on-roks/README.md

 $ how-to-access-instana-on-roks
 ```

 > Note: once you have successfully completed this "The TL;DR Guide for Part 2", the installation of Instana on ROKS has been completely done.
-Read on only when you want to see how the detailed process looks like, or you really want to do that manually, step by step.
+Read on only when you want to see how the detailed process looks like for part 2, or you really want to do that manually, step by step.

 ### Installing Instana Operator